belugame/hamster-bill/README.md

 - renders activity table with all log records on following pages
 - formats numbers as your locale

-Tested under Ubuntu 16.04 with WeasyPrint 0.31 and SQLAlchemy 1.1.0
+Tested under Ubuntu 16.04 with hamster-applet v.
+2.91 / hamster-indicator v.
+0.1+037dd2e-0ubuntu, WeasyPrint 0.31 and SQLAlchemy 1.1.0

 ## Installation: